 - >Philanthropic giving and fundraising

-The spread of experience and skills that are sought for the Chair and Governing Council is broad.
+The spread of experience and skills that are sought for the Governing Council is broad.
 Individuals are sought who can contribute to at least one of the following areas:

 - >Clear demonstration of the ability to operate at Board level, most likely through previous strategic/board-level experience; preferably previous experience in a Non-Executive Director role